keyceerhaye/LLAMEA-THESIS/LLAMEA-MADA/llamea-experimentation/docs/MADA_LLAMEA_BANDIT.md

 - **Updates** – After offspring evaluation, `update_bandits` iterates over the lineage decisions flagged with `bandit=True` and calls `sampler.update(block_id, arm_name, reward, reward_override)`.
 The reward is `(child fitness − best parent fitness)` unless an override was specified (e.g., invalid snippet → 0).
 - **Snapshots** – Every selection returns a `snapshot_id` (`block:counter`) so lineage logs know which posterior state generated the decision.
 This gets written into the metadata for debugging.

-Because DS-TS works on a per-block basis, innovation can learn that (for example) changing the `mutation` method is beneficial while `__call__` should currently stick with α.
+Because DS-TS works on a per-block basis, innovation can learn that (for example) changing the `mutation` method is beneficial while `parent_selection` should currently stick with α.
 This fine-grained credit assignment is what lets MADA reuse reliable building blocks while still probing new design ideas.

 ## Reward Shaping & Baselines